PG Credit Advanced Clinical Skills (Short Course) / Overview

 This is as part of a funding initiative to develop the role of pharmacists in the emergency department and in urgent care.
-Applications from pharmacists working in emergency medicine based in acute medical areas, walk in centres or GP out-of-hours, may also be eligible for funding for the course.
+Applications from pharmacists working in acute medical areas, walk in centres or GP out-of-hours, may also be eligible for funding for the course.

-Students working outside of the north-west will be self-funding and ineligible for tuition fees.
+Students working outside of the north will be self-funding and ineligible for tuition fees.

 - Faculty of Biology, Medicine and Health